nickesc/vscode-paradise-nickesc/README.md

 I did not create this theme, I'm only porting it to VSCode.
 This is also a fork of an existing VSCode theme by the original author, [paradise/vscode](https://github.com/paradise-theme/vscode) by manas140.
 Credit goes to them, they made an incredible color scheme.

  I was having issues with the theme and the color choices weren't quite matching up to what I'd hoped they would be, so I decided to build my own.
-Heavy lifting was done by the original theme author, check out the themes for more platforms available at [paradise-theme/paradise](https://github.com/paradise-theme/paradise), or install the original theme from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Manas.paradise-vscode).
+Heavy lifting was done by the original theme author, check out the themes for more platforms available at [paradise-theme/paradise](https://github.com/paradise-theme/paradise), or install the original VSCode theme from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Manas.paradise-vscode).

+A second, light theme is also included, with slightly different colors to look more saturated on a white background.

 ## Ports